So the question is really: "Will a travel trailer or will a motorhome be better for you?"

 It will cost more, but it will likely be worth it.
 That's my two cents for ya!

-What did YOU decide?
+So, what did YOU decide?
 Trailer or motorhome?
-Comment below!

 Author: Kelly Beasley